tompos2/proton_mail_auto_select_next_message/README.md

 ## How It Works

-The script listens for click events on the "Move to Trash", "Archive" and "Spam" buttons.
+The script uses Javascript to listen for click events on the "Move to Trash", "Archive" and "Spam" buttons.
 When one of these buttons is clicked, the script performs the following steps:

 1. It finds the parent container that holds the list of messages.
 2. Within the parent container, it identifies the first message item.